 DeSiga’s activism and artwork have taken him to various areas of the US, including Colegio César Chávez in Oregon and the Fresno Metropolitan Museum in California.
 DeSiga continues to paint, his brush remaining rooted in communicating Latino/a culture in the Pacific Northwest.

 Daniel DeSiga shared his life experiences with Michael D. Aguirre in a set of interviews conducted from July 30 through August 7, 2011 at El Centro de la Raza.
-In addition to the formal interview, DeSiga stood in front of his mural and provided a detailed description of the symbolism and motifs.
-To the right are video excerpts of the interview and mural narration.
+In addition to the formal interview, DeSiga stood in front of his mural and provided a detailed description of the symbolism and motifs. and mural narration.